PieterL75/netbox_ipcalculator/README.md

 ![IP Calculator image](docs/images/IPCalculator.v1.4.png)

-Adds the ability to visualize and share the subnetting of a prefix into smaller subnets
+In addition the plugin adds the ability to visualize and share the subnetting of a prefix into smaller subnets

 ![IP Calculator Subnet divider image](docs/images/IPCalculator.subnetdivider.png)